-Commitment Description review until after the extant Code has been restructured.
-8. Development of the e-Code This involves leveraging the new structure of the Code and developments in technology to explore additional features and tools that could be developed to increase the accessibility, ease of use and value of the Code.
+Commitment Description restructuring of the Code but is outside the remit of the Structure of the Code project.
+To avoid delaying completion of that project, the IESBA has agreed to defer the review until after the extant Code has been restructured.
+8. Development of the e-Code This involves leveraging the new structure of the Code and developments in technology to explore additional features and tools that could be developed to increase the accessibility ease of use and value of the Code.
 An initial version of the e-Code with basic search functionality, hyperlinked sections and pop-up definitions of key terms is available on the IESBA website.